-David Amess was born in 1952 in East London to James and Maud, who turned 101 in May 2013.
+David Amess was born in 1952 in East London to James and Maud.
+Maud died in October 2016 aged 104.
 He graduated in Economics from Bournemouth College of Technology in 1974.
 Following this, he worked as a junior school teacher and then in accountancy and recruitment.
 David was a Councillor in Redbridge from 1982 to 1986.
 David was first elected to Parliament to represent Basildon in 1983, and then stood in Southend West in 1997.

-He has been an active MP in Parliament, sponsoring bills including the Pet Animals Bill in 1990, the Abortion (Amendment) Bill in 1996-7 and the Warm Homes Bill, which passed into law in December 2000.
+He has been an active MP in Parliament, sponsoring bills including the Pet Animals Bill in 1990, the Abortion (Amendment) Bill in 1996-7, and the Warm Homes Bill, which passed into law in December 2000.
 David often chairs debates in Parliament as a Member of the Chairman’s Panel.
-He is also a member of the Backbench Business Committee.
+He has been a member of the Backbench Business Committee and is now a Member of the Administration Committee.
 David is passionate about animal welfare and pro-life issues.
 His favourite charities are the Fairhaven and St. Luke’s Hospices and the Salvation Army.
 He enjoys writing, sports and gardening.